-- Generating a key pair and sending a CSR, when applicable depending on the type of certificate;

-- Fulfilling the certificate request form;

-- Agreeing with the terms and conditions of the certificate;

-- Submiting the certificate request form;

-- ٠

-- Paying any applicable fees;

-- Providing the information/documentation and/or performing the actions requested by the RA in order to allow the validation process.
+- 1. SSL, PSD2 and QSealC in a customer on premises QSCD: Generating a key pair and sending a CSR; - 1.1.
+All other certificates: the key pair is generated in a QSCD/SSCD by the CA at the moment of the certificate issuance, after all the following activities being performed. - 2.
+Fulfilling the certificate request form; - 3.
+Agreeing with the terms and conditions of the certificate; - 4.
+Submitting the certificate request form; - 5.
+Paying any applicable fees; - 6.
+Providing the information/documentation and/or performing the actions requested by the RA in order to allow the validation process.